The St John Ambulance Board of Trustees

 services to the London 2012 bid.

-Janet Gough OBE MA ACA
+Janet Gough OBE

 Recently the Church of England’s Director of Cathedrals and